Mohammed-Altooq/WebEngineering/README.md

   ## Running the code

+  Frontend Setup:

+  Open a terminal in the main project directory
-  Run `npm i` to install the dependencies.
+  Run npm i to install the dependencies

-  Run `npm run dev` to start the development server.
+  Run npm run dev to start the development server

+  Backend Setup:

+  Open a second terminal and navigate to the backend folder: cd backend Run npm i to install backend dependencies
+  Run npm start or node server.js to start the backend server

+  Note: Both terminals must remain open for the application to function properly - the frontend connects to the backend API for all data operations.